MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/liquid/liquid-objects.md

 ### Attributes

-article is a [table](#table) object, with all of the same attributes, in addition to those listed below.
+article is an [entity](#entity) object, with all of the same attributes, in addition to those listed below.

 |Attribute|Description|
 |---|---|